DigiBP/25DIGIBP4/README.md

 For order changes, Buddy explains that such changes require direct communication with the customer service team, prompting the customer to send an email with their order ID and details to the specified email address.
 Similarly, if a customer wants to cancel their order, Buddy instructs them to email the customer service team with their order ID and reason for cancellation, noting that the team will contact them within 24 hours to discuss a solution.

 The logic here is that the cancellation of or a change of a confirmed order will require a manual intervention in the workflow.
 For the start these types of inquiries are intentionally made more cumbersome for the customer by requiring them to get active and write an email.
-This procedure is intended to curb excessive requests for order cancellation or modification.
+This is intended to curb excessive requests for order cancellation or modification.

 ![Order Cancellation](Pictures/Order_Cancellation_Changing_Order_Voiceflow.png)